azpoliak/align/paper/writeup.md

 ![fig1](figure_1.png)

-> On the left, green represents AER, red represents recall, and blue represents precision.
+> x: Number of sentences. y: Value.
+On the left, green represents AER, red represents recall, and blue represents precision.
 The code used to generate this figure is available in `generate_table1.py`.
+On the right, black points mark the time taken to calculate that many sentences, using 5 iterations.
+The calculation is clearly superlinear.
+We predict approximately $O(n^3)$.

 -----
 <b id="f1">1</b> Our implementation is derived in general from the text available [here](http://www.statmt.org/book/slides/04-word-based-models.pdf).  [↩](#a1)